 Many beauty products market themselves as “natural.”
 Since this term isn’t defined by the U.S. Food and Drug Administration — which also oversees cosmetics — manufacturers can use “natural” to mean anything so long as the product didn’t come from outer space.

 In this case, you’ll have to do your own sleuthing for worrisome ingredients, just like you do with your moisturizers.
 Avoid products that are high in alcohol because they can dry out your skin further.

 The molecule p-phenylenediamine — listed as the ingredient paraphenylenediamine (PPD) — is the culprit behind most allergic reactions that can occur with hair dye, especially for people who have very sensitive skin.
-Research also links it with some fatal complications, including respiratory distress.
+Research also links it with

 If you’re concerned about a reaction, avoid products that list this ingredient.
 Brown or black hair dyes often contain it.